OlgaJ1989/bookworm-paradise/README.md

         - A Django built in admin panel will be utilised to create a page where staff authorised as Django 'superusers' can view the existing orders, as well as modify and delete them if necessary.

+### Business model

+* Bookworm Paradise is based on a B2C (Business to Consumer) as it sells its books directly to the customer.
+* As this is the case, it needs to maintain good relationship with its customers in order to build a customer base and thrive.
+* A Facebook page has been created as it allows the shop owners to reach a wide range of customers and communicate with them regularly.

 ### Entity Relationship Diagram

 ![ERD](https://github.com/OlgaJ1989/bookworm-paradise/blob/main/docs/erd.PNG)